Jamaican Carrot Cake Recipe || Spiced

 Instructions

-• Preheat the Oven: Begin by preheating your oven to 350°F (175°C).
-Grease your baking pan with a little oil or line it with parchment paper.
+• Begin by preheating your oven to 350°F (175°C).
+Grease and flour a 9-inch round cake pan or line it with parchment paper for easy removal.

-• Mix Dry Ingredients: In a bowl, sift together the flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+• In a medium bowl, sift together the all-purpose flour, baking powder, baking soda, ground cinnamon, ground nutmeg, ground ginger, mixed spice, and salt.
+Set aside.

-• Blend Wet Ingredients: In another larger bowl, whisk together the vegetable oil, granulated sugar, brown sugar, and eggs until the mixture is smooth and well combined.
+• In a large bowl, whisk together the eggs, vegetable oil, brown sugar, and vanilla extract until well combined.

-• Bake: Pour the batter into the prepared pan and smooth the top with a spatula.
-Bake for 50 minutes, or until a toothpick inserted into the center comes out clean.
+• Pour the batter into the prepared cake pan and smooth the top.
+Bake for 35-40 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the cake to cool completely in the pan on a wire rack before frosting.

 Notes